AttackWall

 $5,112.00$13,724.00

-The AttackWall redefines world class mixing environments.
-It’s a free standing workstation that consistently produces the most amazingly clear sonic space you’ll ever work in.
-The AttackWall produces a reliable, repeatable, and accurate sonic space in which to track, mix, and master, regardless of room or speaker system.
+The AttackWall is a free standing workstation that consistently provides a reliable, repeatable, and accurate sonic space in which to track, mix, and master, regardless of room acoustics or speaker system.
+The AttackWall is the most amazing sounding space you’ll ever work in, and truly redefines world class mixing environments.

 • Mixing